hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

             "@id": "<attachment_id>",
         }
     ],
-    "~attach" : [] //attachments referred to in message attributes
+    "~attach" : [] //attachments referred to in supplements
 }
 ```